sodazone/ocelloids-sdk/README.md

 ```
 </details>

-In this advanced example, we introduce the concept of a dynamic query.
+In this example, we introduce the concept of a dynamic query.
 We initialize `seenAddresses` with ALICE, and the `dynamicQuery` with the initial filter.
 As new addresses are encountered, the dynamic query is updated.